-Founded by Harry Abrams in 1977, AAA is one of the go-to agencies for child actors in New York and Los Angeles.
+Founded by Harry Abrams in 1977, Abrams Artists Agency is one of the go-to agencies for child actors in New York and Los Angeles.
 In addition to their film, television, and theater departments, AAA also represents commercial and voiceover youth performers.
 As Abrams told Backstage in 2015, the agency takes pride in developing its artists.

 “We look for people who have been classically trained and have worked in the theater with credentials on Broadway, Off-Broadway, or Off-Off-Broadway, as well as actors working in the theater in L.A.,” he said.
 “We look for talented individuals who are marketable commodities and who are translatable from film to TV in either character roles or leads.”